Transforming overlooked corridors full of parking lots into vibrant, full-service neighborhoods.

 Corridor Strategies

 Corridor strategies give communities a clear, practical, politically feasible path to add housing, support local business, and create magnetic places for people—all without picking fights in established neighborhoods.
-They start with what’s ready, not what’s resistant.

 Phase 1: The Corridor Study